Grand Classica accidents and incidents

 |19 October 2018||Crew / Passenger Deaths|

-On October 19, 2018, a male passenger died after falling down staircase.
+On October 19, 2018, a 29-year-old male passenger died after falling down the staircase.
 The ship contacted the USCG Station Lake Worth Inlet (Palm Beach) to report the incident soon after leaving West Palm Beach FL.
-The ship was approx 20 km (13 ml) east of Port Palm Beach and en-route to Grand Bahama Island.
+The ship was approx 20 km (13 mi) east of Port Palm Beach and en-route to Grand Bahama Island.
 After the medevac, the ship continued towards Freeport (Bahamas).

 |18 August 2015||Other Incidents|